naorye/plain-api/readme.md

 ```
 Now `:chatId` will be replaced with `5`.

-Other option to override the interpolation pattern for specific resource is to provide it as an option when creating the resource:
+Other option to override the interpolation pattern for a specific resource is to provide it as an option when creating the resource:
 ```javascript
 import { createResource } from 'plain-api';